Odralix/Maya_External_Client_Plug-in_2020/README.md

 3. Open Maya 2019 (Please note that the Plug-in is only guranteed to function with VS2017 and Maya2019)

-4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <filePath to unpack location>/GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise building the MayaAPI solution later will erronously fail with:
+4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <"filePath to unpack location"> /GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise building the MayaAPI solution later will erronously fail with:
 Error	MSB3073	The command "python unloadPlugin.py